sam0delkin/intellij-psa/README.md

 * Custom autocomplete based on your code (Ctrl + Space)
 * Custom GoTo based on your code (Ctrl/Command + Click)
 * Custom code templates (with variables) based on your code
-* Indexing of completions/GoTo to increase performance
+* Custom editor actions for convert parts of code to the needed format
+* Static completions for faster experience

 ### Supported Languages
 Any language that your IDE supports will be supported by plugin.